Find Grad Schools

 42 Yearly Graduations

-North Carolina State University tops the list of the most popular school in the U.S. for mathematics and statistics majors who are seeking their doctor's degree.
+North Carolina State University tops the list of the most popular school in the U.S. for mathematics & statistics majors who are seeking their doctor's degree.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 42 doctor's degrees were handed out to mathematics and statistics majors at NC State.
-Of these students, 50% were women and 5% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 42 people received their doctor's degree in mathematics & statistics from NC State.
+Around 6% of these students were from an underrepresented racial-ethnic group, and 42% were women.

 #2